awsdocs/aws-freertos-docs/doc_source/userguide/freertos-getting-started.md

 ## Amazon FreeRTOS Demo Application<a name="w3aab7b7"></a>

-The demo application in this tutorial is the Hello World MQTT demo defined in the `/demos/common/mqtt/aws_hello_world.c` file\.
+The demo application in this tutorial is the Hello World MQTT demo defined in the `/demos/mqtt/iot_demo_mqtt.c` file\.
 It uses the [Amazon FreeRTOS MQTT library](freertos-lib-cloud-mqtt.md) to connect to the AWS Cloud and then periodically publish messages to an MQTT topic hosted by the [AWS IoT MQTT broker](https://docs.aws.amazon.com/iot/latest/developerguide/mqtt.html)\.

 Only a single Amazon FreeRTOS demo application can run at a time\.
-When you build an Amazon FreeRTOS demo project, the first demo enabled in the `demos/common/demo_runner/aws_demo_runner.c` file is the application that runs\.
+When you build an Amazon FreeRTOS demo project, the first demo enabled in the `<amazon-freertos>/vendors/<vendor>/boards/<board>/aws_demos/config_files/aws_demo_config.h` header file is the application that runs\.
 For this tutorial, you do not need to enable or disable any demos\.
 The Hello World MQTT demo is enabled by default\.

 For more information about the demo applications included with Amazon FreeRTOS, see [Amazon FreeRTOS Demos](freertos-next-steps.md)\.